Real Testing. Unbiased Reviews.

 5 Different hiking boots on a wall.
 Showing the different types of materials and makeup of each

 Hiking boots often use mesh and nylon to reduce weight without compromising performance.
-Some hiking boots also use sustainable materials, recycled materials like recycled polyester, aligns with eco-friendly practices.
-This is becoming more important for environmentally conscious hikers.
+Some hiking boots also use sustainable materials, such as recycled polyester, which align with eco-friendly practices.

 Waterproofing

-Waterproofing is a big feature for hiking boots especially when hiking in wet climates or multiple creek crossings.
-Waterproof materials like Gore-Tex are used to prevent water entry while allowing moisture to escape, keeps your feet dry and comfortable in a waterproof boot.
+Waterproof materials like Gore-Tex are used to prevent water entry while allowing moisture to escape, keeping your feet dry and comfortable in a waterproof boot.

 While waterproof boots are great for keeping feet dry, they can sometimes restrict breathability and cause sweat buildup.
 Lighter models with mesh panels ensure good ventilation while maintaining waterproof performance.